 Hike to two beautiful waterfalls at Helton Creek Falls on a short, kid-friendly, less-than-one-mile trail near Helen, Georgia.

-Helton Creek’s double waterfalls, set in a lush, mossy creek valley, make for a great family-friendly hike – and the drive to the falls on a gravel road makes for a fun adventure as well.
+These double waterfalls, set in a lush, mossy creek valley, make for a great family-friendly hike – and the drive to the falls on a gravel road makes for a fun adventure as well.
 And don’t forget a snack or a picnic – this is one of those ultra-beautiful outdoor spots in Georgia that just beg you stay awhile and soak up the beauty.

-Helton Creek Falls Trail: the hike
+Helton Creek Falls: the hike

 A short side trail exits to the left, descending via wooden stairs to the lower Helton Creek Falls.
 The lower waterfall slides down a smooth, angled rock face, spilling into a calm, clear pool of water below.

-After taking the time to soak up the waterfall’s beauty, the hike departs the upper falls platform, retracing its steps to the trailhead, and completing the adventure at just over a half mile.
+After taking the time to soak up the waterfall’s beauty, the hike departs the upper falls platform, retracing its steps to the trailhead, and completing the adventure at just over a half-mile.

-Note: slippery rocks and fast moving water can be extremely dangerous!
+Note: slippery rocks and fast-moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 More kid-friendly waterfall hikes near Helen